harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/debugging-duplicate-event-processing.md

 ## Day 4: The Breakthrough

-### A Fresh Perspective
+### A Wild, Desperate Theory

-On the morning of day 4, completely out of obvious theories and running on pure desperation, we threw a wild idea at the wall:
+On the morning of day 4, completely out of obvious theories and running on pure desperation, we threw an idea at the wall - one we didn't actually expect to be true:

 **What if there are TWO interceptors?**

 This seemed ridiculous.
 We'd proven that scopes don't share interceptors.
 We'd proven no re-entrancy.
 We'd proven no retry logic.
+The idea that we'd somehow accidentally registered the interceptor type twice during configuration felt like a Hail Mary theory.

 But we were out of ideas, so we tested it anyway.

 ### The Smoking Gun